Momo-ohneEnde/threejs-boilerplate/README.md

 `\src` contains the source files for map view and single place view.
 In dev mode - i.e. with `npm run dev` - only one of the two views can be displayed at the same time depending on the settings in `webpack.common.js`.

 `\dist` is where the output of the most recent build is stored.
 With each new build the content is overwritten.
-Builds for single place view and map view have to be created separately.
+Builds for single place view and map view have to be created separately. (not part of this repo)

 `\final` contains the ready-to-view builds of map view and single view.
 By starting a python webserver from this folder locally on your machine, the visualization can be accessed.